 Let’s take a look at pentests in detail.
-In fact, several points should be factored in by companies seeking to take this precaution for their IT.
+In fact, companies seeking to take this precaution should be factored in several points for their IT.

 Ensure legal clarity

 During a pentest, the commissioned specialists – often external IT security consultants or ‘ethical hackers’ – may gain access to very sensitive areas of a company and its data depending on the particular circumstances.
-This makes it essential that companies having a pentest conducted provide the commissioned pentesters with official permission to perform the process.
-If no such agreement is in place, the pentest can be seen as an illegal attack and considered a criminal act.
-It’s also important that clients have a full legal right to all the systems, applications etc., that are being tested.
+This makes it essential that companies have a pentest conducted to provide the commissioned pentesters with official permission to perform the process.
+If no such agreement is in place, the pentest can be considered an illegal attack and a criminal act.
+Clients must also have a full legal right to all the systems, applications etc., that are being tested.
 The client is also responsible for ascertaining what truly belongs to them legally speaking to ensure no third-party systems can be tested or ‘attacked’.